FOR EQUITY INSPIRING LEARNING LTD

 We must be informed either at the time of booking, or as soon as possible thereafter, of any guest who is, or becomes, pregnant and who at the time of travelling will be post 28 weeks pregnant.
 After this point some carriers may refuse travel or will require a relevant medical certificate that confirms the guest has medical approval for flying.

 For certain destinations where we feature more than one accommodation, groups will be allocated to a specific accommodation closer to departure (dates vary based on supplier & destination).
 Please advise us of your preferred accommodation (request subject to availability).
 Some properties may not be available on all advertised dates and are booked on a request basis by us.
 We reserve the right to change your hotel accommodation to an equivalent or higher standard alternative accommodation prior to departure, which shall be deemed to be a minor change.

 Your board basis provided by each accommodation is detailed on your tour quote letter and in your itinerary.
 We must be advised of allergies or special dietary requirements at enquiry stage so we can advise whether chosen accommodation is suitable.

 We cannot guarantee the provision of towels and soap in all of our accommodations and group members should provide their own.
 In the interest of hygiene, group members should be able to identify and use their own towels.
-Usage of facilities such as Wi-Fi, swimming pools, hot tubs and saunas are determined by suppliers in accordance with local custom, guidelines, practice or regulations.
+Usage of facilities such as Wi-Fi, swimming pool, hot tubs and saunas are determined by suppliers in accordance with local custom, guidelines, practice or regulations.
 Charges may apply for facilities.
 Facilities can be withdrawn at any time at the discretion of the accommodation provider.

-Ski accommodation described as offering “doorstep” skiing will be dependent on individual skiers’ ability and snow conditions in resort.
+Ski accommodations described as offering “doorstep” skiing will be dependent on individual skiers’ ability and snow conditions in resort.
 Where walking distances are quoted, it is based on the guideline time for an adult walking 100m in one minute in standard footwear as timings will vary on footwear and conditions including personal fitness.
 Free ski bus services may be subject to capacity restrictions.

 When you book with us, you accept responsibility for any damage or loss caused by any member of your party.
 Full payment for any such damage or loss must be paid direct at the time to us or to the accommodation owner or manager or other supplier of services to whom loss or damage is caused.
 If you fail to do so, you will be responsible for meeting any claims subsequently made against us (together with our own and the other party's full legal costs) as a result of your actions.

 We expect all clients to have consideration for other people.
 If in our reasonable opinion or in the reasonable opinion of any other person in authority, (for example but not limited to, any airline pilot, coach driver, accommodation owner or manager, or senior member of our staff), you or any member of your party behaves in such a way as to cause or be likely to cause danger, upset or distress to any third party or damage to property, we reserve the right within our reasonable discretion and without prior notice, to terminate the Tour of the person(s) concerned.
 In this situation, the person(s) concerned will be required to leave the accommodation or other service.
 We will have no further responsibility toward such person(s) including any return travel arrangements.
-No refunds will be made and we will not pay any expenses or costs incurred as a result of the termination.
+No refunds will be made, and we will not pay any expenses or costs incurred as a result of the termination.
 We will also seek recovery of any outlay or losses we incur, including our own legal costs.

 The Party Leader accepts responsibility for the good conduct of all participants during the tour and for school trips warrants that the correct ratio of responsible adults will be on active duty at all times to ensure that all participants behave well.
-Furthermore, it is the Party Leader's responsibility specifically to ensure that:
+Furthermore, it is The Party Leader's responsibility specifically to ensure that:

-b) No participant consumes alcohol to excess
+(ii) No participant consumes alcohol to excess

-c) Participants comply with local laws
+(iii) Participants comply with all local laws

-d) No participant uses illegal substances or 'legal highs'
+(iv) No participant uses any illegal substances

-f) Participants act in a responsible way and do not behave in a way likely to cause damage to property or offence to other people.
+(vi) Participants act in a responsible way and do not behave in a way likely to cause damage to property or offence to other people.